(See also Introduction to Sweating Disorders.)

 Emotional causes are common, causing sweating on the palms, soles, axillae, and forehead at times of anxiety, excitement, anger, or fear.
 It may be due to a generalized stress-increased sympathetic outflow.
 Sweating is also common during exercise and in hot environments.
 Although such sweating is a normal response, patients with hyperhidrosis sweat excessively and under conditions that do not cause sweating in most people.

-Other causes of focal sweating include pretibial myxedema (shins), hypertrophic osteoarthropathy (palms), and blue rubber bleb nevus syndrome and glomus tumor (over lesions).
+Other causes of focal sweating include pretibial myxedema (shins), hypertrophic osteoarthropathy (palms), blue rubber bleb nevus syndrome, and glomus tumor (over lesions).
 Compensatory sweating is intense sweating after sympathectomy.

 Some Causes of Generalized Sweating

-Hyperhidrosis is diagnosed by history and examination but can be confirmed with the iodine and starch test.
+Hyperhidrosis can be primary or secondary to an underlying medical condition.
+It is diagnosed by history and examination but can be confirmed with the iodine and starch test.
 For this test, iodine solution is applied to the affected area and allowed to dry.
 Cornstarch is then dusted on the area, which makes areas of sweating appear dark.
 Testing is necessary only to confirm foci of sweating (as in Frey syndrome, or to locate the area needing surgical or botulinum toxin treatment) or in a semiquantitative way when following the course of treatment.
 Asymmetry in the pattern of sweating suggests a neurologic cause.

 Initial treatment of focal and generalized sweating is similar.

 Aluminum chloride hexahydrate 6 to 20% solution in absolute ethyl alcohol is indicated for topical treatment of axillary, palmar, and plantar sweating; these preparations require a prescription.
-The solution precipitates salts, which block sweat ducts; it is most effective when applied nightly; it should be washed off in the morning.
+The solution precipitates salts, which block sweat ducts.
+It is most effective when applied nightly and should be washed off in the morning.
 Sometimes an anticholinergic drug is taken before applying to prevent sweat from washing the aluminum chloride away.
-Initially, several applications weekly are needed to achieve control, then a maintenance schedule of once or twice weekly is followed.
+Initially, several applications weekly are needed to achieve control, then a maintenance schedule of once or twice a week is followed.
 If treatment under occlusion is irritating, it should be tried without occlusion.
 This solution should not be applied to inflamed, broken, wet, or recently shaved skin.
 High-concentration, water-based aluminum chloride solutions may provide adequate relief in milder cases.

 Botulinum toxin type A is a neurotoxin that decreases the release of acetylcholine from sympathetic nerves serving eccrine glands.
-Injected directly into the axillae, palms, or forehead, botulinum toxin inhibits sweating for about 5 mo depending on dose.
-Of note, botulinum toxin is FDA-approved only for axillary hyperhidrosis and may not be covered by insurance for other sites of hyperhidrosis.
+Injected directly into the axillae, palms, or forehead, botulinum toxin inhibits sweating for about 5 months depending on dose.
+Of note, botulinum toxin is approved by the U.S. Food and Drug Administration only for axillary hyperhidrosis and may not be covered by insurance for other sites of hyperhidrosis.
 Complications include local muscle weakness and headache.
-Injections are effective but painful and expensive.
+Injections are effective but painful and expensive, and treatment must be repeated 2 to 3 times per year.

 Surgery is indicated if more conservative treatments fail.
 Patients with axillary sweating can be treated with surgical excision of axillary sweat glands through open dissection or by liposuction (the latter appears to have lower morbidity).
 Patients with palmar sweating can be treated with endoscopic transthoracic sympathectomy.
 The potential morbidity of surgery must be considered, especially in sympathectomy.
 Potential complications include phantom sweating (a sensation of sweating in the absence of sweating), compensatory hyperhidrosis (increased sweating in untreated parts of the body), gustatory sweating, neuralgia, and Horner syndrome.
 Compensatory hyperhidrosis is most common after endoscopic transthoracic sympathectomy, developing in up to 80% of patients, and can be disabling and far worse than the original problem.